Alexander Lvovsky: Teaching and outreach

-Lvovsky's book Quantum Physics: An Introduction Based on Photons offers in alternative approach to teaching quantum mechanics.
+Lvovsky's book Quantum Physics: An Introduction Based on Photons offers an alternative approach to teaching quantum mechanics.
 The book uses photon polarization as the underlying physical system and teaches entanglement early on in the course, rather than as an advanced concept.
 This is motivated by the understanding that entanglement is key to the inherent logic of quantum physics, particularly the nature of quantum measurement, clarifying the role of observer in it.

-Lvovsky established and is leading two educational outreach programmes providing small-group tutorials to senior secondary school students in the UK, delivered mainly by Oxford Physics undergraduate students:
+Lvovsky established two educational outreach programmes providing small-group tutorials to senior secondary school students in the UK, delivered mainly by Oxford Physics undergraduate students: